top of page

 Rather than blaming an “illness”, it is often more helpful to recognise:

-The distress response can take over when the nervous system feels under threat, this isn’t the person choosing to be difficult.
+When the nervous system feels under threat, distress responses can take over.
+This is not the person choosing to be difficult.

 People differ in how they experience acknowledgement: